nickwyeh/nickwyeh/README.md

 ### Hi there 👋
-I received my PhD in cognitive psychology at the University of Notre dame.
+I received my PhD in Research and Experimental Psychology from the University of Notre dame.
 The repostitories listed here are primarily devoted to computer-based experimental tasks and data pipelines (organization, quality control, visualization, analysis) for peer-reviewed and in-preparation projects.
 #### Publications: